Resources

 8.

-Discuss the personal and group equipment necessary for a safe whitewater outing and how and why it is used.
-Explain how to pack and protect these items.
+Review with your counselor the personal and group equipment necessary for a safe whitewater outing and how and why it is used.

 9.